AHMED0929/HR_Analytics_Analysis/README.md

 Nimbus Cloud Technologies is a fictional SaaS company, ~4 years of operating history.
-The dataset was custom-designed (not pulled from Kaggle) to include both realistic data quality problems and genuine, discoverable business patterns across six related tables: Employees, Departments, Recruitment, PerformanceReviews, EngagementSurveys, and CompensationHistory.
+The dataset was custom-designed (not pulled from Kaggle) to include both realistic data quality problems and realistic, intentionally designed business patterns across six related tables: Employees, Departments, Recruitment, PerformanceReviews, EngagementSurveys, and CompensationHistory.

 **Scale:** 1,742 employees ever hired · 1,173 currently active · 11,448